JulianBell106/lamulettipizza/PROJECT.md

 **Maps choice — Embed API, not JS API:**
 - Maps Embed API: free, simple iframe, no API key billing required for basic embed, ships fast
-- Maps JavaScript API: nicer marker, smooth updates, but needs API key with billing enabled and more code
-- **Decision:** ship Embed for the demo.
+- Decision: ship Embed for the demo.
 Upgrade to JS API later if marker quality matters.

 **Battery / data:** 10-min interval is the floor.
-Anything more frequent and a 12-hour service drains a phone battery.
 Vendor will keep the broadcast Android device on charge in the van.

 ---